chuanconggao/TopEmoji/README.md

 - This is an application of [TopSim](https://github.com/chuanconggao/TopSim), which searches the most similar strings against the query in Python 3.

+The list of emojis are obtained from the official source [Full Emoji List](https://unicode.org/emoji/charts/full-emoji-list.html).

 # Installation

 This package is available on PyPI.
 Just use `pip3 install -U TopEmoji` to install it.